TheDaChicken/YoutubeLiveChannelRecorder/README.md

 # YoutubeLiveChannelRecorder
-  Records Youtube Livestreams for a certain channels in a list automatically until specific channel removed from the list!
+  Records Youtube Livestreams for given channels automatically!

 ### NOTE
   This is a server program.
 You will need to use the client in order to control this program.